-As of March 31, 2015, we owned four pending U.S. patent applications, nine pending foreign patent applications and three pending Patent Cooperation Treaty, or PCT, patent applications that relate to our KIT Exon 17 program.
+As of September 30, 2015, we owned four pending U.S. patent applications, eight pending foreign patent applications in a number of jurisdictions, including Argentina, Bolivia, Pakistan, Taiwan and Venezuela, and three pending Patent Cooperation Treaty, or PCT, patent applications directed to our KIT program, including BLU-285.
 Any U.S. or ex-U.S. patents issuing from the pending applications covering BLU-285 will have a statutory expiration date of October 2034.
 Patent term adjustments or patent term extensions could result in later expiration dates.

-As of March 31, 2015, we owned one issued U.S. patent, three pending U.S. patent applications, 32 foreign patent applications corresponding to two of these pending U.S. applications, and two pending PCT patent applications that relate to our FGFR4 program.
-Each of the U.S. and ex-U.S. patent issuing from the pending applications covering BLU-554 will have a statutory expiration date of July 2033, December 2033, or October 2034.
+As of September 30, 2015, we owned two issued U.S. patents, three pending U.S. patent applications, 23 foreign patent applications in a number of jurisdictions, including Australia, Brazil, Canada, China, Europe, Israel, India, Japan, South Korea, Mexico New Zealand, Russia, South Africa, and two pending PCT patent applications directed to our FGFR4 program, including BLU-554.
+Any U.S. or ex-U.S. patent issuing from the pending applications covering BLU-554 will have a statutory expiration date of July 2033, December 2033, or October 2034.
 Patent term adjustments or patent term extensions could result in later expiration dates.